ysoh286/honours-project-2017/detailed-notes.md

 - **Report Draft** is live for testing purposes here: https://ysoh286.shinyapps.io/report-draft/
  (it's not complete, but surprisingly it renders all the shiny apps in one go.
 It does take a while to load and requires a strong internet connection ...otherwise it keeps disconnecting.)
- - Might not need to set up a server after all! :)
+ - I might still need to use the uni's server anyway because this is only live for 25 hours/month.

 - Completed simple **DOM solution for trend line** reacting to slider!
 - Advantages over Shiny: retain connection to R, you can keep adding/removing things on the page (unlike Shiny, where you have to stop the entire app and then rerun it if you change something.)
 You don't have to worry about the 'magic' behind Shiny (the whole concept of making things 'reactive').
 It is a little faster and a lot more responsive (I'm guessing Shiny has a lot of things going on behind the scenes.
 They've got Bootstrap, jQuery e.t.c to make things look nicer, but you could probably add that in DOM which might make it easier to customize).